 Read More Articles Related to ASP.NET MVC

 Asp.Net Web Forms

-Asp.Net MVC is a lightweight and follow MVC (Model, View, Controller) pattern based development model.
+Asp.Net MVC is a lightweight and follows MVC (Model, View, Controller) pattern based development, model.

 Asp.Net Web Form has server controls.

-Asp.Net Web Form supports view state for state management at client side.
+Asp.Net Web Form supports view state for state management at the client side.

 Asp.Net MVC does not support view state.

-Asp.Net Web Form has file-based URLs means file name exist in the URLs must have its physically existence.
+Asp.Net Web Form has file-based URLs means file name exist in the URLs must have its physical existence.

 Asp.Net MVC has route-based URLs means URLs are divided into controllers and actions and moreover it is based on controller not on physical file.

 Asp.Net MVC follow customizable syntax (Razor as default)